 The various orebodies and coastal shiploading facilities making up the Nakéty centre are grouped over a relatively small area.
 The mineral deposits owned by SMSP are adjacent to mining areas belonging to the Ballande Group so both Groups have staff and facilities on the same massif and both use a section of the same route to access their respective mine sites.
 Like other company sites, the contract to supply ore to the SNNC plant in South Korea jointly owned by SMSP and the South Korean metal manufacturer POSCO has ensured the long term viability of mining activity at Nakéty.

-The Nakéty centre has 104 employees on June 30, 2018 and is located on the south shore of the eponymous bay in the municipality of Canala, 18 kilometres from the main town.
+The Nakéty centre is located on the south shore of the eponymous bay in the municipality of Canala, 18 kilometres from the main town.
 The centre is located in a primarily mining-orientated part of the East Coast running from Thio in the South to Poro in the North.

 The centre comprises: